 Fentanyl was detected most often in British Columbia and Thunder Bay and was least detected in Manitoba and Nova Scotia.
 In addition, there was an increase in unregulated benzodiazepine use across the country.

 Illegal drugs are a significant problem in Canada, especially opioids.
 Since 2016, there have been more than 9,000 apparent opioid-related deaths.
 In 2017, roughly 11 lives were lost each day because of opioid overdose.

-Prevention and education remain the best option to prevent drug and alcohol addiction.
+Prevention and education remain the best options to prevent drug addiction in Canada.
 In addition, it remains the most cost-effective approach.